Sneham Kosam: Plot

 Chinnayya also hates his father Simhadri from childhood days as he was accused of killing Lakshmi.
-The story moves to a flashback.
-Simhadri was a loyal servant in Vijayakumar's home.
+The story moves to a flashback as Peddayya finally reveals the truth behind Lakshmi's death to Chinnayya.
+Simhadri was a loyal servant in Peddayya's home.
 Peddabbayi is the younger brother of Lakshmi and his wedding is arranged with Gowri.
-On the day of marriage, Lakshmi gets to know about Peddabbayi's plans to rob Vijayakumar's properties and decides to cancel the wedding.
+On the day of marriage, Lakshmi gets to know about Peddabbayi's plans to rob Peddayya's properties and decides to cancel the wedding.
 But Peddabbayi injures Lakshmi badly and hides her in a room and the marriage is done.
 But Simhadri finds Lakshmi and gets to know all the truth about Peddabbayi.
 Before he could go and stop the marriage, it is already done and so he does not want Peddabbayi to go to jail as that would impact Gowri's life.
 Lakshmi is dead and Simhadri accepts that he has murdered Lakshmi for money and gets arrested by police.
 This makes Gowri and Prabhavathy to hate him and his family.

-But Vijayakumar does not believe this and goes to jail to meet Simhadri and asks the truth.
-Simhadri tells all the truth to Vijayakumar and gets a promise that Vijayakumar should not reveal this truth to anyone else as Gowri will be alone then.
-Vijayakumar agrees but sends Peddabbayi out of his home.
+But Peddayya does not believe this and goes to jail to meet Simhadri and asks the truth.
+Simhadri tells all the truth to Peddayya and gets a promise that Peddayya should not reveal this truth to anyone else as Gowri will be alone then.
+Peddayya agrees but sends Peddabbayi out of his home.
 Gowri also leaves his home without knowing the truth and understanding her father.
-The story comes to the present and a wedding is planned between Prabhavathy and Peddabbayi's younger brother Ranjith, the third of the siblings.
-On the day of marriage, Vijayakumar tells this truth to everyone and Peddabbayi tries to kill Gowri.
-But Simhadri comes in between and gets stabbed and dies.
-Peddabbayi gets killed by Ranjith after knowing the truth that his sister Lakshmi is killed by none other than Peddabbayi.
-Meanwhile, Vijayakumar cries in front of Simhadri's dead body and he also dies along with him.
+The story comes to the present and a wedding is planned between Prabhavathy and Peddabbayi's younger brother Chinnababu (Ranjith), the third of the siblings.
+On the day of marriage Gowri learns the truth about Lakshmi's death and reveals it to everyone.
+Peddabbayi tries to kill Gowri.
+But Simhadri comes in between, gets stabbed and dies.
+Peddabbayi gets killed by Chinnababu after knowing the truth that his sister, Lakshmi, was killed by none other than Peddabbayi.
+Meanwhile, Peddayya cries in front of Simhadri's dead body and he also dies along with him.
 The movie ends with Chinnayya and Prabhavathy getting married.